viklund/courses/ngsintro/1609/labs/filetypes.md

 All aligners will have to index the reference genome you are aligning your data against.
 This is only done once per reference genome, and then you reuse that index whenever you need it.
 All aligners have their own kind of index unfortunately, so you will have to build one index for each aligner you want to use.
-In this lab we will use BWA, so we will build a BWA index.
+In this lab we will use the dummy aligher called align_reads, and we will build a index using it's indexing progam, called reference_indexer.

 First, have a look in the 0_ref folder